 The woman honestly believed that her life served as her witness, but she never shared her experiences.
 She did not serve as a witness for the prosecution, but only as a courtroom seat warmer.
 In the same way, many Christians warm the church pews, and although instructed to be witnesses, they silently sit there expecting their lives to be their witness.

 Living is not evangelizing; lifestyle is not evangelism.
-Only proclaiming the gospel is evangelism, and one’s life affirms or detracts from the credibility of our testimony.
+Proclaiming the gospel is evangelism, and one’s life either affirms or detracts from the credibility of our testimony.

 Servant Evangelism (aka Service Evangelism)